 Providers participating in The Health Plan must include the Arizona Health Care Cost Containment System (AHCCCS) identification number and NPI.
 Any subsequent changes to either the AHCCCS identification (ID) number or NPI require the submission of a request for processing.
-Instructions for these requests are located on https://www.azcompletehealth.com/providers/become-a-provider/credentialing-forms.htmlProvider data changes include:
+Instructions for these requests are located on www.azcompletehealth.com

+Provider data changes include: